cosmo0/mame-retroarch-bezel-converter/doc/bezels.md

 # How MAME bezels / overlays work

-**Using OrionsAngel overlays**.
-Others can be more complex.
+Samples are using [OrionsAngel overlays](https://forums.libretro.com/t/my-realistic-arcade-bezels/10604/).
+Others can be more complex, with switches, LCD displays, moving elements, etc.

-A MAME overlay is (generally) composed of a LAY file, which describes how the game should be displayed, and images.
-OrionsAngel also provides a CFG file.
+A MAME overlay is composed of a `.lay` file, which describes how the game should be displayed, and images overlayed on top or below the game.
+They can be completed with a `.cfg` file, which adjusts the game display.

 ## LAY files